VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 The number of dropped samples because of overloaded remote storage can be [monitored](#monitoring) via `vmagent_remotewrite_samples_dropped_total` metric.
 The number of unsuccessful attempts to send data to overloaded remote storage can be [monitored](#monitoring) via `vmagent_remotewrite_push_failures_total` metric.

+Running `vmagent` on hosts with more RAM or increasing the value for `-memory.allowedPercent` may reduce the number of unsuccessful attempts or dropped samples on spiky workloads, since `vmagent` may buffer more data in memory before returning the error or dropping data.

 `vmagent` still may write pending in-memory data to `-remoteWrite.tmpDataPath` on graceful shutdown if `-remoteWrite.disableOnDiskQueue` command-line flag is specified.
 It may also read buffered data from `-remoteWrite.tmpDataPath`